benjaminion/upgrading-ethereum-book/src/book.md

 Second, the stake aligns incentives.
 Stakers necessarily own some of what they are guarding, and are incentivised to guard it well.

 Third, the stake provides accountability.
 There is a direct cost to acting in a harmful way in Ethereum&nbsp;2.
 Specific types of harmful behaviour can be uniquely attributed to the stakers that performed them, and their stakes can be reduced or taken away entirely.
-This allows us to quantify the "economic security" of the protocol in terms of what it would cost an attacker to do something harmful.[^fn-asic-farm]
+This allows us to quantify the [economic security](#economic-finality] of the protocol in terms of what it would cost an attacker to do something harmful.

-[^fn-asic-farm]: In PoW, an unsuccessful attacker can just keep coming back; in PoS this is not so.
-It is obligatory to quote Vlad Zamfir at this point: under PoS, "it’s as though your ASIC farm burned down if you participated in a 51% attack".

 #### Stake size